CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                 .. warning::

-                    Because it is not possible to define twice the *application_name* on your json configuration file, we have decided to configure those two applications with :
+                    Because it is not possible to define twice the *application_name* on your yaml/json configuration file, we have decided to configure those two applications with :

                     * *sparse_matching.sift*